Olde English Bulldogge vs Otterhound: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Olde English Bulldogge and Otterhound is one of the most significant factors in choosing between these dogs.
 Olde English Bulldogge is characterized by a friendly, courageous, alert personality, while Otterhound tends toward amiable, boisterous, even-tempered traits.
 In daily life, this means Olde English Bulldogge owners typically experience a dog that leans toward friendly behavior, while Otterhound owners find their dog more inclined toward amiable tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children